 A student athlete shall be suspended from athletics for one season.
 The student athlete can reduce the suspension to 50% of their season by participation in restorative practices.
 Restorative practices will be determined by administration.
 To receive the reduction, the student athlete must complete all practices as designed by administration.
 Once all practices are completed and the 50% suspension is served the student athlete can resume participation.
 If the student athlete is in season the suspension will be applied to the sport the student-athlete is participating in at the time of the violation.
-If the athlete is not in season the suspension will be applied to the next sport season the athlete participates in.
+If the athlete is not in season the suspension will be applied to the athlete is not in season the suspension will be applied to the next sport season the athlete participates in.
 In order for the suspension to count, the athlete must make a team and remain in good standing the entire season.